 Sometimes brands offer extras like bedding bundles, free shipping and returns, or complementary recycling of your old mattress.
 These things can help bring the total cost down.

-Nest’s organic mattresses are definitely more expensive up front, but they offer a Lifetime Renewal Exchange which can save you money in the long run.
+To give you one example, Nest’s organic mattresses are definitely more expensive up front, but they offer a Lifetime Renewal Exchange which can save you money in the long run.

-Of course, when it comes to things like shipping, returns, and warranties, just make sure to read the find print before buying so that you’re very clear on the expectations, what’s covered, and what’s not.
+Of course, when it comes to things like shipping, returns, and warranties, just make sure to read the fine print before buying so that you’re very clear on the expectations, what’s covered, and what’s not.

 5. Spread Out the Spending